 I got lucky with my family.
-They all like to tell stories.
+They gave me lots of material, and fortunately, they all like to tell stories.
 Ever since I started writing, I’ve called them for their blessings.
-If the way I’m telling a story isn’t as strong as the moment they remember, they aren’t afraid to tell me the writing stinks.
+If the way I’m telling a story isn’t as strong as the moment they remember, they aren’t afraid to tell me the writing needs work.

 After all those years of making art, why did you become a writer?

 All my life I’ve made art about my family.
 At shows, I found myself telling the stories rather than talking about the art.
 The logical next step was to write the stories.

 How does your past as a swimmer influence your writing?

 As a swimmer I learned that the individual meets during the season didn’t count as much as the last meet of the year, the Nationals.
 You work your tail off all season, and some performances you’re up, others you’re down.
 What matters is that you’re consistent with the hard work.
 I think swimming taught me to keep plowing through, and never give up when I encounter the small setbacks.

 Why do you write memoir and not fiction?
 Why not make up the story?